huggingface/blog/ray-rag.md

 ## Retrieval Augmented Generation with Huggingface Transformers and Ray

 _[Huggingface Transformers](https://huggingface.co/) recently added the [Retrieval Augmented Generation (RAG)](https://twitter.com/huggingface/status/1310597560906780680) model, a new NLP model architecture that leverages external documents (like Wikipedia) to augment its knowledge and achieve state of the art results on knowledge intensive tasks.
-In this blog post we introduce the addition of [Ray](https://docs.ray.io/en/master/), a library for building scalable applications, for document retrieval, resulting in 2x speedup per retrieval call and allowing distributed [fine-tuning](https://github.com/huggingface/transformers/tree/master/examples/research_projects/rag) of RAG to scale._
+In this blog post we introduce the addition of [Ray](https://docs.ray.io/en/master/), a library for building scalable applications, for RAG contextual document retrieval, resulting in 2x speedup per retrieval call and allowing distributed [fine-tuning](https://github.com/huggingface/transformers/tree/master/examples/research_projects/rag) of RAG to scale._

-## What is RAG?
+### What is RAG?
 ![alt_text](assets/12_ray_rag/rag_gif.gif "image_tooltip")

 _An overview of Retrieval Augmented Generation Model.
+Note that a key component of the model is the retrieval of contextual documents from an external dataset.
+These contextual documents are using in conjunction with the original input to get the output sequence.
 Video taken from [this blog post](https://ai.facebook.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models)._

 Recently, [Huggingface](https://huggingface.co/) partnered with [Facebook AI](https://ai.facebook.com/) to introduce [Retrieval Augmented Generation](https://twitter.com/huggingface/status/1310597560906780680) model as part of its library.
 [Retrieval Augmented Generation](https://ai.facebook.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/), or RAG, was [published in NeurIPS 2020](https://arxiv.org/abs/2005.11401) and is a new architecture that retrieves contextual documents from a text corpus (like Wikipedia) to augment its knowledge.
 RAG has shown to be successful in a variety of knowledge-intensive tasks that require external sources, such as Q&A, fact verification, and Jeopardy style question generation.